-Join Kacie Hultgren for an in-depth discussion in this video Creating a hollow model, part of Up and Running with 3D Printing.
+Join Kacie Hultgren for an in-depth discussion in this video Creating a hollow model, part of Learning 3D Printing.

 …If you want to have a print made at a commercial…print service, you'll generally save money if you hollow out your model.…In this video, we'll use the Shell tool to create wall thickness.…Notice that I'm using the private version of Netfabb.…To create shells, we'll need the premium…features of either Netfabb pro or Netfabb private.…The functionalities of these two programs is pretty much…the same, but the pro version is meant for…commercial use, and the private for noncommercial, or personal use.…So let's get started.…